ryco117/ColouredSugar/README.md

 ColouredSugar uses the [WASAPI loopback](https://docs.microsoft.com/en-us/windows/win32/coreaudio/loopback-recording) feature to capture the current audio out stream.
 The audio is then read in chunks as they become available and a fast fourier transform is applied to the sampled audio stream.
 The resulting frequency domain is partitioned into three unequal parts, `bass`, `mids`, and `highs`.
-For each of these sub domains, the discrete frequency bin with the largest magnitude is determined
+For each of these sub domains, the discrete frequency bins with the largest magnitudes are determined
-(ie. the tone most present in the sound wave is determined).
+(ie. the tones most present in the sound wave are determined).
-Then a corresponding `whitehole`, `curl-attractor`, or `blackhole` is created with parameters determined by the magnitude and frequency of the determined bin from the domain of `bass`, `mids`, and `highs` respectively.
+Then corresponding `whitehole`, `curl-attractor`, or `blackhole` point forces are created with parameters determined by the magnitude and frequency of the determined bin from the domain of `bass`, `mids`, and `highs` respectively.
 The `whitehole`s apply a force outward from their location, `curl-attractor`s apply a force determined by the cross-product of their positions relative to the origin and to the attractor, `blackhole`s apply a force towards their location following an inverse square law.